apache/trafficcontrol/docs/source/api/v4/logs_newcount.rst

 ``GET``
 =======
-Gets the number of new changes made to the Traffic Control system - "new" being defined as the last time the client requested either :ref:`to-api-logs`
+Gets the number of new changes made to the Traffic Control system - "new" being defined as the last time the client requested :ref:`to-api-logs`.

 .. note:: This endpoint's functionality is implemented by the :ref:`to-api-logs` endpoint's response setting cookies for the client to use when requesting _this_ endpoint.
 Take care that your client respects cookies!

 :Auth.
 Required:       Yes
 :Roles Required:       None
 :Permissions Required: LOG:READ
-:Response Type:  Object
+:Response Type:        Number

 Request Structure
 -----------------